(941) 303-7211 • firstname.lastname@example.org

 the Fed-Ex logo for instance.
 Their logo is once again just unusual characters squeezed together.
 But look closer and you

 can see the genius in the design.
-Between the “E” and the “X”, there is a natural forming arrow that appears.
+Between the capital E and the lowercase x, there is a natural forming arrow that appears.
 By squeezing the

 letters together the graphic artist made this arrow more prominent.
 So although the word Fed-Ex does not reveal what they do,